-You will be picked up at your hotel in Guatemala City and transfer to Antigua Guatemala to meet your local guide to begin your soft walking of approximately 3 hours below a brief summary of what to expect on your way.
+You will be picked up at your hotel in Guatemala City and transfer to Antigua Guatemala to meet your local guide to begin your walking of approximately 3 hours.

-We move to the Central Park is located at the heart of the city, surrounded by the traditional grid pattern frequently utilized in Spanish urban planning during the colony.
+We move to the Central Park which is located at the heart of the city.
 The park is surrounded by the Palace of the Captain Generals, the City Hall, the church of San José and the Portal of Commerce (or the Bakers’ Portal).
-Here, visitors will also find Las Sirenas Fountain, which has a oral tradition where the Count of Gomera ordered to build the fountain in memory of his daughters, who in giving birth did not want to breastfeed their children for what the count ordered To tie his daughters to a trunk in the center of a waterhole, where they died of thirst and hunger.
+Here, visitors will also find Las Sirenas Fountain, which has a history where the Count of Gomera ordered to build the fountain in memory of his daughters.

 Time for lunch (Not Included).
 Transfer to Guatemala City to start our sightseeing tour through the city.

 First we will visit Las Americas avenue that is a road in its central garden has several Plazas and monuments in honor of the countries of the American continent.
 Continue to Berlin Plaza there are three pieces of concrete brought from Germany, these are original sections of the Berlin Wall and from here you can view part of the city and the landscape of the volcanoes.

 La Reforma was built and inspired by the avenues of France.
 Next we visit Yurrita Church.
 It is a private chapel of mixed Baroque style, with Romanesque and Byzantine elements.
 The church was built as a votive offering by Felipe Yurrita, a native of Arevalo, Castilla, Spain, to the Virgin of Our Lady of Sorrows, patron of that town.